-Today is Memorial Day, and I have someone to remember.
+Today is Memorial Day, and I have someone to remember, as I have every year since 2009.
 His name is Roger Cobb Hallberg, and his name was on the POW bracelet I wore as a teenager.
 While I was dating and going to Disneyland, he was fighting, and then disappearing, in the jungle maze of Vietnam.
 A brave young newlywed just vanished.

 For years I waited and watched lists of returning vets to see his name.
 Twice I have visited the Vietnam Memorial in Washington.
 At the long black wall I find his name and see his status.
 MIA.
 He is one of 1643 soldiers still unaccounted for in that conflict (this number has gone down, thankfully, the years I have been posting this).
 Imagine the families living with that.

 I have kept the bracelet all these years, and have long wanted to do something to honor Roger.
 Then Kim Rae Nugent asked me to contribute to her book and one of the projects was working with a maze.
 The idea came to me right away.
 What was more a maze than Vietnam?

 The book is a box, a sort of temple covered with papers I painted.
 It is intended to look geographic and cosmic, as he is somewhere, we just don’t know exactly where.